aphiria/aphiria/README.md

 <h2 id="parameter-resolution">Parameter Resolution</h2>

 Your controller methods will frequently need to do things like deserialize the request body or read route/query string values.
 Opulence simplifies this process enormously by allowing your method signatures to be expressive.

+<h3 id="request-body-parameters">Request Bodies</h3>

-For example, if you specify any object type hint, it will automatically deserialize the request body to any POPO:
+If you specify any object type hint, it will automatically deserialize the request body to any POPO:

 ```php
 class UserController extends Controller